Preparing your children for major transitions at school

 Your child is growing up, and the next school year will be primary schools.
 This is an important and exciting step, and one that should be accompanied by the right support to avoid it being too stressful:

-Before thinking about integration into CP, it is important to accompany the last weeks of kindergarten.
-The school will organise meetings to celebrate the achievement of this first stage in your child's education, so try to be present at these moments.
+• Before thinking about integration into CP, it's important to support the last few weeks of preschool.
+The school will be organizing gatherings to celebrate the completion of this first stage in your child's schooling, so try to be present at these moments.

-If possible, visit the primary schools where your child will be attending.
+• If possible, visit the elementary school where your child will be attending.

 Arriving or leaving during kindergarten or the year